-I first met Pat at his event he hosts with his buddy Chris Ducker called 1 Day Business Breakthrough.
-It’s am mastermind event where 20 people are put on a hot seat and get feedback about their business.
+I first met Pat at the event he hosts with his buddy Chris Ducker called 1 Day Business Breakthrough.
+It’s a mastermind event where 20 people are put on a hot seat and get feedback about their business.

 Pat Flynn is the author of the book Will It Fly: How to Test Your Next Business Idea So You Don’t Waste Your Time and Money.
 He is a Wall Street Journal bestselling author.